Ninja Terminator: Plot

 Jaguar Wong reunites with his former lover Lily.
 After spending the night together, Lilly explains that they cannot see each other again because she is now romantically involved with Tiger's right-hand man Victor Lee.
-Meanwhile, Ninja Master Harry and Ninja Master Baron, each the other has already tried to assassinate them.
+Meanwhile, Harry and Towne, each the other has already tried to assassinate them.
 After each shows the throwing star used against them, Harry concludes that Yamato is the true culprit, as he had access to throwing stars they used when they all still worked for the Ninja Empire.
-Harry suggests that the Supreme Ninja's warrior Yamato killed Tamashi and then tried to trick him and Baron into killing each other by planting the stars.
-He suggests he and Baron work together rather than against each other.
+Harry suggests that the Supreme Ninja's warrior Yamato killed Tamashi and then tried to trick him and Towne into killing each other by planting the stars.
+He suggests he and Towne work together rather than against each other.

 Yamato sends a tiny robot to deliver a threat to Harry, then calls him on the phone to make sure he got it, telling him he has three days to return his piece of the Golden Ninja Warrior.
-Baron is also threatened by a toy robot from the Empire.
-Despite Baron and Harry now having an uneasy alliance, Tiger Chan has his righthand man Victor Lee kidnap Michiko in hopes she will lead them to the Golden Dragon Warrior's body.
+Towne is also threatened by a toy robot from the Empire.
+Despite Towne and Harry now having an uneasy alliance, Tiger Chan has his righthand man Victor Lee kidnap Michiko in hopes she will lead them to the Golden Dragon Warrior's body.
 In retaliation, Jaguar kidnaps Lily and offers to make a hostage trade with Victor.
 During the trade, he realizes the "Michiko" present is an impostor and is told the real woman is tied up to a remote control time bomb.
 Jaguar is barely able to find and save Michiko in time.
-Meanwhile, Baron is sent a video tape from Yamato, who again demands the return of all pieces of the Golden Ninja Warrior and that Baron commit suicide to restore his honor.
-Otherwise, Yamato threatens to kill Ninja Master Baron, saying, "And I am a Ninja Terminator."
+Meanwhile, Towne is sent a video tape from Yamato, who again demands the return of all pieces of the Golden Ninja Warrior and that Towne commit suicide to restore his honor.
+Otherwise, Yamato threatens to kill Towne, saying, "And I am a Ninja Terminator."

 Once Michiko is safe, Jaguar Wong fights Tiger Chan and finally defeats him.
-Baron and Harry bring their pieces of the statue to a meeting place where Yamato arrives with the statue's body.
-Harry and Baron then take turns attacking Yamato.
-Baron is killed but Harry then has Yamato at his mercy.
+Towne and Harry bring their pieces of the statue to a meeting place where Yamato arrives with the statue's body.
+Harry and Towne then take turns attacking Yamato.
+Towne is killed but Harry then has Yamato at his mercy.
 Despite Yamato's pleas that this defeat means he cannot return to the Empire and he would rather die an honorable death, Harry ignores him and unites the pieces of the statue.
 As Harry achieves its power, Yamato seems to blow himself up through force of will.